rlongland/RatesMC/README.md

 # RatesMC

-This code is the new, improved version of the Monte Carlo reaction rate code first presented in:
+This code is the new, improved version of the Monte Carlo reaction rate code first presented in 2010:

   * Charged-particle thermonuclear reaction rates: I. Monte Carlo method and statistical distributions, Longland, R.; Iliadis,